MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1926-Safety-Health-Regulations-Construction/subpart-D-Occupational-Health-Environmental-Controls/section-1926.62.md

 BLL measurements show the amount of lead circulating in your blood stream, but do not give any information about the amount of lead stored in your various tissues.
 BLL measurements merely show current absorption of lead, not the effect that lead is having on your body or the effects that past lead exposure may have already caused.
 Past research into lead-related diseases, however, has focused heavily on associations between BLLs and various diseases.
 As a result, your BLL is an important indicator of the likelihood that you will gradually acquire a lead-related health impairment or disease.

 Once your blood lead level climbs above 40 µg/dl, your risk of disease increases.
 There is a wide variability of individual response to lead, thus it is difficult to say that a particular BLL in a given person will cause a particular effect.
 Studies have associated fatal encephalopathy with BLLs as low as 150 µg/dl.
 Other studies have shown other forms of diseases in some workers with BLLs well below 80 µg/dl.
 Your BLL is a crucial indicator of the risks to your health, but one other factor is also extremely important.
 This factor is the length of time you have had elevated BLLs.
 The longer you have an elevated BLL, the greater the risk that large quantities of lead are being gradually stored in your organs and tissues (body burden).
 The greater your overall body burden, the greater the chances of substantial permanent damage.
-The best way to prevent all forms of lead-related impairments and diseases - both short term and long term - is to maintain your BLL below 40 µg/dl.
+The best way to prevent all forms of lead-related impairments and diseases—both short term and long term—is to maintain your BLL below 40 µg/dl.
 The provisions of the standard are designed with this end in mind.

 Your employer has prime responsibility to assure that the provisions of the standard are complied with both by the company and by individual workers.
 You, as a worker, however, also have a responsibility to assist your employer in complying with the standard.
 You can play a key role in protecting your own health by learning about the lead hazards and their control, learning what the standard requires, following the standard where it governs your own actions, and seeing that your employer complies with provisions governing his or her actions.

 (4) *Reporting signs and symptoms of health problems.* You should immediately notify your employer if you develop signs or symptoms associated with lead poisoning or if you desire medical advice concerning the effects of current or past exposure to lead or your ability to have a healthy child.
 You should also notify your employer if you have difficulty breathing during a respirator fit test or while wearing a respirator.
 In each of these cases, your employer must make available to you appropriate medical examinations or consultations.
 These must be provided at no cost to you and at a reasonable time and place.
 The standard contains a procedure whereby you can obtain a second opinion by a physician of your choice if your employer selected the initial physician.

-Appendix B to § 1926.62 - Employee Standard Summary
+Appendix B to § 1926.62—Employee Standard Summary

 This appendix summarizes key provisions of the interim final standard for lead in construction that you as a worker should become familiar with.

-I. Permissible Exposure Limit (PEL) - Paragraph (C)
+I. Permissible Exposure Limit (PEL)—Paragraph (C)

 The standard sets a permissible exposure limit (PEL) of 50 micrograms of lead per cubic meter of air (50 µg/m3), averaged over an 8-hour workday which is referred to as a time-weighted average (TWA).
 This is the highest level of lead in air to which you may be permissibly exposed over an 8-hour workday.
 However, since this is an 8-hour average, short exposures above the PEL are permitted so long as for each 8-hour work day your average exposure does not exceed this level.
 This interim final standard, however, takes into account the fact that your daily exposure to lead can extend beyond a typical 8-hour workday as the result of overtime or other alterations in your work schedule.
 To deal with this situation, the standard contains a formula which reduces your permissible exposure when you are exposed more than 8 hours.
 For example, if you are exposed to lead for 10 hours a day, the maximum permitted average exposure would be 40 µg/m3.

 II.
-Exposure Assessment - Paragraph (D)
+Exposure Assessment—Paragraph (D)

 If lead is present in your workplace in any quantity, your employer is required to make an initial determination of whether any employee's exposure to lead exceeds the action level (30 µg/m3 averaged over an 8-hour day).
 Employee exposure is that exposure which would occur if the employee were not using a respirator.
 This initial determination requires your employer to monitor workers' exposures unless he or she has objective data which can demonstrate conclusively that no employee will be exposed to lead in excess of the action level.
 Where objective data is used in lieu of actual monitoring the employer must establish and maintain an accurate record, documenting its relevancy in assessing exposure levels for current job conditions.
 If such objective data is available, the employer need proceed no further on employee exposure assessment until such time that conditions have changed and the determination is no longer valid.